wlad-aleksandrov/Playground/BasketPrototype/Readme.md

     * details: to guide the client to catalogue to learn more about this item (Basket item contains just a subset of attributes of a catalogue item.)

+5. Provided the basket is in OPEN state (i.e. not yet paid) a client can proceed to checkout by GETting checkout link.

 # OPEN POINTS
 1. Tests
 2. Model Validation in Basket Service
-    3. HTTPs and CORS
+3. Check if HTTPs works
+4. Check CORS